 One of the worst human rights abuses against the LGBTI community is the ongoing practice of involuntary medical interventions on children born with variations in sex characteristics.
 It must stop.

 Despite the passage of the Marriage Amendment (Definition and Religious Freedoms) Act 2017, Australia does not have genuine marriage equality yet.
-That is not only because of forced trans divorce laws in Tasmania (see above), but also because of provisions which allowed existing civil celebrants to register to discriminate against LGBTI couples, and because of the insertion of religious exceptions into the Marriage Act 1961 (Cth) itself.
+That is because of provisions which allowed existing civil celebrants to register to discriminate against LGBTI couples, and because of the insertion of religious exceptions into the Marriage Act 1961 (Cth) itself.
 Both amendments need to be repealed.

 LGBTI students have the right to learn about themselves, and what they need to stay safe, in every classroom and every school.
 This should be guaranteed by the national Health & Physical Education curriculum, and the various state and territory Personal Development, Health and Physical Education syllabus.
 As this post, about the new NSW PDHPE K-10 syllabus, makes clear, this is simply not happening.
 LGBTI content has been excluded, and the needs of LGBTI students are being ignored.
-This is scandalous.
+This is a failure of the duty of care which we all owe to LGBTI kids.

 The National School Chaplaincy Program may not immediately seem like an LGBTI issue.
 Indeed, many of the reasons why it should be abolished are not LGBTI-specific, including that it discriminates on the basis of religious belief, is inherently contradictory (because it asks ministers of religion not to proselytise) and is not effective at supporting the welfare of all students.
 But it also holds particular dangers for LGBTI students, with countless examples of homophobic and transphobic behaviour by school chaplains over many year.
-It needs to be axed, if not by the Coalition, then by the next ALP Government.
+It needs to be axed.

 The National Safe Schools program was an effective, evidence-based and age appropriate initiative aimed at reducing bullying against LGBTI students.
 Following a vitriolic campaign against it, by the Australian Christian Lobby and The Australian newspaper, it was axed by then Prime Minister Malcolm Turnbull in 2016.
 Despite this, the need for this program has not diminished (and, arguably, has increased following the postal survey).
-It is now up to state and territory governments, and possibly a new Commonwealth Labor Government, to save this vital program.
+It is now up to state and territory governments to save this vital program.

 While individual law and policy changes may benefit the LGBTI community, we also need structural change to ensure that the voices of LGBTI Australians are considered be decision-makers about the issues that affect us.
 This can be achieved by increasing LGBTI representation in Parliament, in the Executive (including via Ministers for Equality and an LGBTI Commissioner at the Australian Human Rights Commission) and through Consultation (by forming standing working groups across policy areas such as justice, education and health).